ruby/ruby/README.md

     **NOTE**: teeny of the API version may be different from one of Ruby's program version

-    You may have to be a super user to install ruby.
+    You may have to be a super user to install Ruby.

-If you fail to compile ruby, please send the detailed error report with the error log and machine/OS type, to help others.
+If you fail to compile Ruby, please send the detailed error report with the error log and machine/OS type, to help others.

 Some extension libraries may not get compiled because of lack of necessary